KI-CISWG/MVCR/mvcr-0.7.md

 3. The audience SHOULD be restricted and transparent.
 4. The receipt SHOULD be able to be transmitted over various transport protocols.
 5. The payload MUST have a human readable section, and SHOULD have a machine readable section.
-6. The payload MUST include the following properties:
+6. The payload SHOULD include the following properties:
   a) Issuer
   b) Date
   c) Time